OpenBSD Auto-Install

 bsd.rd

-in order to get to the installer.
-Now you can type
+to get to the installer.
+Now use

 vmctl start db1 -c